-- Moodle works with current web browsers, including Mozilla Firefox and Microsoft Internet Explorer.
+- Moodle works with current web browsers, including Mozilla Firefox and Microsoft Edge.
 Firefox is most reliable and thus recommended.
 The Chrome browser is increasingly compatible with iPads.
 If you are using Internet Explorer 8, you may want to enable the “compatibility mode” in order to see links properly.

 - The latest version of the free Adobe Reader and Adobe Flash Player.
 Although Flash Player plays the most common audio/video files, you may need additional plugins, such as Windows Media Player or Apple Quicktime.

 - Hybrid courses use Adobe Connect as a video conferencing platform (no download necessary).
 Some professors may also ask for you to use Skype, Google Hangouts or Zoom.

 - When using Adobe Connect, we ask that you use a desktop of laptop computer with a built-in camera and microphone.
 While tablets can be compatible with Adobe Connect, they do not work is well.
 Additionally, It is recommended that you wear headphones with a built-in microphone to avoid feedback.

 Assistance with Moodle and technical support are available from the following sources: